P4radis3/Paradises-Notes/README.md

 ### Installation

-1. Get a free API Key at [https://example.com](https://example.com)
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/P4radis3/Telegram-Bot.git
    ```
-3. Install NPM packages
+2. Install NPM packages
    ```sh
    npm install
    ```
-4. Enter your TOKEN and Port (which should be 3000 by default) in a config-file named `default.json5`
+3. Enter your TOKEN and Port (which should be 3000 by default) in a config-file named `default.json5`
    ```js
    "port": 3000,
     "token": "YOUR_TOKEN_HERE"